 It's not easy.
 That's why most people remain mediocre.
 They give in to peer pressure and hold back.
 Many of us admire stars in different fields, but we'd never do what they did to make it there.
 We'd never make the sacrifices necessary to move beyond mediocrity.

 Don't underestimate peer pressure.
-There's a strong urge to avoid confrontation that's built into many people.
-When that urge overcomes the desire to break out of the pack, you commit yourself to being mediocre at whatever you do.
+There's a strong urge to avoid a confrontation that's built into many people.
+When that urge overcomes the desire to break out of the pack, you commit yourself to be mediocre at whatever you do.
 The child who was told “You can be anything” dies under the pressure of the group who never did anything but go along with the pack.
 Once they become submissive, we tell them they're a “good boy” or “good girl.”
 Don't rock the boat.